lebao3105/lebao3105/README.md

 * app1(cli): My first project ever, written in Pascal and C#
 * newyearcounter: A console C++ project to calculate time remaining to the next year
 * lfsbuild: My attempt to make my own Linux from scratch, but failed:(
 * UWPQuickShortcuts: This is quite old and unfinished.
-It contains shortcuts to a specific Windows setting.
+It helps us go to a specific Windows setting well.

 ## Contact me